jupyter/docker-stacks/docs/using/running.md

 # 221331c047c4
 ```

+**Example 2:**

-**Example 2** This command pulls the `jupyter/r-notebook` image tagged `b418b67c225b` from Docker Hub if it is not already present on the local host.
+This command pulls the `jupyter/r-notebook` image tagged `b418b67c225b` from Docker Hub if it is not already present on the local host.
 It then starts a container running a Jupyter Notebook server and exposes the server on host port 10000.
-The server logs appear in the terminal and include a URL to the notebook server, but with the internal container port (8888) instead of the the correct host port (10000).
+The server logs appear in the terminal and include a URL to the notebook server, but with the internal container port (8888) instead of the correct host port (10000).

 ```bash
 docker run -it --rm -p 10000:8888 -v "${PWD}":/home/jovyan/work jupyter/r-notebook:b418b67c225b
 ```

 Pressing `Ctrl-C` twice shuts down the notebook server and immediately destroys the Docker container.
-Files written to `~/work` in the container remain touched.
+New files and changes in `~/work` in the container will be preserved.
-Any other changes made in the container are lost.
+Any other changes made in the container will be lost.

+**Example 3:**

-**Example 3** This command pulls the `jupyter/all-spark-notebook` image currently tagged `latest` from Docker Hub if an image tagged `latest` is not already present on the local host.
+This command pulls the `jupyter/all-spark-notebook` image currently tagged `latest` from Docker Hub if an image tagged `latest` is not already present on the local host.
 It then starts a container named `notebook` running a JupyterLab server and exposes the server on a randomly selected port.
-The `-d` flag mean to run the container in detached mode.

 ```bash
 docker run -d -P --name notebook jupyter/all-spark-notebook
 ```

-The assigned port and notebook server token are visible using other Docker commands.
+where:

+- `-d`: will run the container in detached mode

+You can also use the following docker commands to see the port and notebook server token:

 ```bash
 # get the random host port assigned to the container port 8888